carlos4STEAM/FLSUN-Kossel-Delta/Home.md

 **Height:**  315 mm
 **Print bed (diameter):** 180mm and 240mm

-If your delta printer has other dimensions, you will have to modify the sample configuration files (mentioned in the wiki) to match your printer.
+If your delta printer has other dimensions, you will have to modify the sample configuration files (mentioned in this wiki) to match your printer.

 This wiki is complementary to the [FLSun 3D Printers group on Facebook](https://goo.gl/hBH9zW).